dtcenter/METplus/docs/Release_Guide/index.rst

 Beta
 ^^^^

-Beta releases are a pre-release of the software to give a larger group of users the opportunity to test the recently incorporated new features, enhancements, and bug fixes.
+Beta releases are a pre-release of a METplus software component to give a larger group of users the opportunity to test the recently incorporated new features, enhancements, and bug fixes.
 Beta releases allow for continued development and bug fixes before an official release.
 There are many possible configurations of hardware and software that exist and installation of beta releases allow for testing of potential conflicts.